As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 Do students have shared access to any facilities/services across campuses?

 The University is keen to ensure students of any campus can access the same universal student experience, including facilities, systems, resources and learning opportunities.
-However, while we are integrating systems we are unable to allow complete shared access.
-For at least the 2024/25 academic year, students should use the facilities and services set for their campus.
+However, while we are integrating systems, we are unable to enable complete shared access.
+Students should use the facilities and services set for their campus until further notice.

 The following exceptions are as follows: